THE SIEGE OF 1566

-By the middle of the 16th century, beside Eger and Szigetvár, Gyula became of high importance in the borderline fortification (végvár) system.
-The multi level protection was made up by the still standing brick inner castle, surrounded by a trapezoid brick outer castle with a still visible cannon tower on its south-western corner.
-A plank wall surrounded the outer castle with five bastions and a four bastion hussar castle made from earth and wood was attached to this.
+B y the middle of the 16th century, beside Eger and Szigetvár, Gyula became of high importance in the borderline fortification system.
+The multi level protection was made up by the still standing inner brick castle, surrounded by a trapezoid outer brick castle with a still visible cannon tower on its south-western corner.
+A plank wall surrounded the outer castle with five bastions, and a four bastion hussar castle made from earth and wood was attached to this.

 On the turn of 1565-1566, Sultan Suleiman decided that while he is attacking the Miklós Zrinyi led Szigetvár with the main army, he will send his brother-in-law with an army of 30000 against Gyula.
 Pasha Pertev arrived under the fortification of Gyula on the 2nd of July, 1566.
 The castle of Gyula and its demesne had already been governed for six years by László Kerecsényi, former constable of Szigetvár.

 To divide the defenders’ attention, on the dawn of July 20th, Pasha Pertev ordered the attack of four different locations of the damaged castle.
-The battle lasted until lunch and even though the defenders managed to hold on to the severely damaged outer castle, they lost another leader.
+The battle lasted until noon and even though the defenders managed to hold on to the severely damaged outer castle, they lost another leader.
 Miklós Hennyei was shot above the eye with an arrow and died three days later.
-István Földvári (rank unknown)was also shot by an arrow on the shoulder.
+István Földvári was also shot by an arrow on the shoulder.

 The attackers started building new trenches right at the retreat to use against the inner castle.
 The new attack started at the crack of dawn on August 3rd.
-With the leadership of the recovered István Földvári and János Ghiczy, the defenders were not only able to protect the inner castle but made huge losses in the attackers.
+With the leadership of the recovered István Földvári and János Ghiczy, the defenders were not only able to protect the inner castle, but caused huge losses for the attackers.
 Apparently the Bejlerbey (head of beys) of Temesvár got seriously injured here as well.

 In agreement with the new deal, Kerecsényi sent 4000 Tallers to the leader of the janissaries to quiet down his mercenaries.
 The defenders started the withdrawal at noon on September 2nd.
 First to leave on wagons were the wounded soldiers and commoners who fled into the castle before the siege.
-At dusk they were followed by the German and Hungarian infantry, cavalry and finally Kerecsényi himself with the three hostages.
+At dusk they were followed by the German and Hungarian infantry and cavalry, then finally Kerecsényi himself with the three hostages.
 They were about a mile away from Gyula when despite the agreement, the Turkish army attacked the Hungarians from behind.
-Kerecsényi was captured, taken to Nándorfehérvár (Belgrade) where he was soon executed.
+Kerecsényi was captured, taken to Nándorfehérvár (now Belgrade) where he was soon executed.